-Say, for instance, you are selling Basketball Uniform.
+Say, for instance, you are selling Basketball Uniforms.
 Now Google has specific category for it, Apparel & Accessories > Clothing > Uniforms > Sports Uniforms > Baseball Uniforms.
-If you categorize it under Apparel & Accessories > Clothing, it’ll compete for every Apparel items under Clothing, which will increase the CPC high.
+If you categorize it under Apparel & Accessories > Clothing, it’ll compete for every Apparel item under Clothing, which will increase the CPC high.
 So, you should always pick the appropriate category if you want to keep the CPC low.

-Merchant promotions trigger customers to buy products and eventually leads you to have a higher CPC rate.
+Merchant promotions trigger customers to buy products and eventually lead you to have a higher CPC rate.
 Promotions can be of different types.
 A study shows that people are more likely to shop when they get a cash discount.

 Free shipping is also another great option for promotions.
 You can also use a percentage off for instance: 25% off or a buy one gets one offer to grab more attention.

 There are several tools that help you optimize your Google shopping feed.
 If you’re using a WooCommerce based eCommerce site, then CTX Feed Pro is a feed-making plugin that can be a great choice for you.